earlhamcollege/ec-quote-widgets/README.md

 ## QUOTE WIDGET
 An [Apostrophe CMS](http://apostrophecms.org/) module to provide a quote block for your content.
-A mandatory quote content region, along with two optional regions for an author name and any other author information that may be important to include.
-Supports using multiple quotes as an array, with a configurable rotation speed and optional control buttons.
+A mandatory quote content region, along with two optional regions for an author name, a header and any other author information that may be important to include.
+Supports using multiple quotes as an array, with a configurable rotation speed and optional control buttons, and multiple preset styles which display information in different arrangements.

 ### GETTING STARTED